 The general game design idea is described in detail in our contribution to the IEEE Conference on Games 2021 with the title "A financial game with opportunities for fraud".

-Further, we design a first prototype that models the normal business process and show that data generated from this prototype mimics realistic ERP system data and may provide useful in the application of machine learning based fraud detection as part of the DeepScan project.
+Further, we design a first prototype that models the normal business process, and show that data generated from this prototype mimics realistic ERP system data and may prove useful in the application of machine learning based fraud detection as part of the DeepScan project.

 The first Unity-based prototype that includes normal business behavior and a first, explicitly modeled type of fraud, can be played in a 3-player multiplayer setting or locally with AI collaborators.

 The game is publicly available and can be downloaded under the following link:

 For further questions and feedback regarding the game, feel free to contact us under: email@example.com